 Smaller more compact homes with efficient use of space are more practical than large sprawling homes.
 Today’s perfect home should be between 750 and 1500 square feet.
 Using space efficiently involves the use of multipurpose great rooms, and sufficient storage.
 When attempting to build a home with less square footage, people frequently omit closets, and this is a mistake.
 Build extra closets but eliminate hallways and entryways with efficient design.
 Smaller homes use less energy and create more intimate spaces for families to be together.

-There are many products that save water, and should be part of your home planning.
+There are many Leads that save water, and should be part of your home planning.
 One really great option is an incinerator toilet.
 Incinerator toilets use no water, and instead burn wastes to ash.
 They cost about $1200 to $1500 and are the obvious answer for saving the water table from contamination.
 There is no need for toilet plumbing with an incinerator toilet, but you do need a special high voltage electrical outlet.
 If you will build your home in a rural area, they may eliminate the need for a septic system.
 Check with your local home inspector to see if you might get by without it if you install an incinerator toilet instead of using plumbing.

 There are of course special showerheads to reduce water use, but did you know that you could plumb your tub so that your bath water would go into your sprinkler system?
 The same could be done with laundry water.
 Share your shower with your grass, and save water.